-Stroll onto the Peterson Family Farm in Kingsburg, CA and you’ll feel the song of work, the buzz of farm activity, the tractor rolling through the rows, and a melody… a bit of an old hymn, sung by owner, Vernon Peterson, as he moves about his ranch.
+Stroll onto Vern Peterson’s farm, appropriately named Abundant Harvest Organics (AHO) in Kingsburg, CA and you’ll feel the song of work, the buzz of farm activity, the tractor rolling through the rows, and a melody… a bit of an old hymn, sung by owner, Vernon Peterson, as he moves about his ranch.
 If there is a man that is characterized by a musical note, a beaming smile, and an open heart, it’s Vernon Peterson.
-Him and his wife, Carol, plus their kids Erik and Heather, from the Peterson Family Farm.
+Him and his wife, Carol, plus their kids Erik and Heather (and their own growing families), from the Peterson Family and Abundant Harvest Organics.

 Proud of their Swedish heritage, the Peterson’s have owned and farmed this land for many, many years.